iotaledger/integration-services/documentation/docs/services/audit-trail-gateway/use-cases.md

 ## Sharing Immutable and Auditable Data and Events

-This scenario involves a small amount of data that a channel *Author* and *writer subscribers* want to share with * reader subscribers*.
+This scenario involves a small amount of data that a channel Author and writer subscribers want to share with reader subscribers.
 All the information is stored in the Audit Trail, and channel reader subscribers can verify its source (identity of the writer subscribers).

-One example of this scenario is _sharing threat information_ detected by a sensor on a critical e-commerce infrastructure to alert all other systems connected to the same infrastructure.
+One example of this scenario is sharing threat information detected by a sensor on a critical e-commerce infrastructure to alert all other systems connected to the same infrastructure.

 You could implement the following workflow: